 I want a fire engine at my community event or I'd like to bring a group of children to a fire station for a tour.
 How do I arrange that?

 A. We offer a variety of community events and require a minimum two week request period.
-Contact our Community Affairs office at 336-574-4088.
+Contact our Fire and Life Safety Division office at (336) 373-2177.

 Do fire stations offer birthday parties?